The Role of Genetic Testing

 Different Methodologies for Genomic Testing

 Remember your DNA does not change.
-This is a test that you will run ONCE in your lifetime, although you may have both saliva and blood spot testing.
+This is a test is run run ONCE in your lifetime although you may have both saliva and blood spot testing.
 Unlike the follow up biochemical testing that you run routinely to check that the supplementation you are using is actually making a difference, a nutrigenomic test focusing on the methylation cycle is something you will run only one time.
 You will work with your doctor to determine supplementation based on these SNPs for the rest of your life.

 Additional Scientific Background and Further Testing

 As already explained, your DNA will not change so once you have nutrigenomic test results those will not change over your lifetime.
 Unlike genetic tests, biochemical tests will change over time.
 Biochemical testing measures the amount or activity of a particular enzyme or protein from a sample of urine or stool or hair.
 Biochemical testing can be used to assess the effect of supplementation on your system.
 Ideally, the goal is to use the knowledge of your genetics to make informed decisions on how to supplement and bypass weaknesses in your system.
 We then use regular biochemical testing to monitor the progress of your supplementation to bypass mutations.